 While the “AfD versus Merkel” provides a comfortable media frame, reducing a complex multiparty system to a two-horse race, it is simplistic and wrong.

 C-REX invites master students at the University of Oslo to present their ideas and drafts for their master thesis to the C-REX researchers.

-C-REX presents a RTV Dataset covering the volume of right-wing terrorism and violence in post-1990 Western Europe.
+C-REX presents a RTV Dataset (available to researchers upon request) covering the volume of right-wing terrorism and violence in post-1990 Western Europe.
 The Dataset is developed by Jacob Aasland Ravndal.